Man Utd considering Griezmann - Saturday's gossip

 Leicester, Wolves and West Ham are among sides interested in 22-year-old Morocco midfielder Azzedine Ounahi after he caught the eye at the World Cup.
 Ounahi plays in Ligue 1 for Angers.
 (Sky Sports)

+USA midfielder Malik Tillman, 20, has hinted he is keen to stay at Rangers on a permanent contract if the club can agree a deal with Bayern Munich next summer.
+(Times - subscription required)

+Real Madrid are interested in Cruzeiro's 17-year-old Brazilian striker Vitor Roque but they face competition from Barcelona, Paris St-Germain and Chelsea.
+(AS - in Spanish)

-Ethan Mbappe, the 15-year-old younger brother of France World Cup winner Kylian, made his debut for Paris St-Germain's senior side in a 2-1 friendly win against Paris FC on Friday.
+Ethan Mbappe, the 15-year-old younger brother of France's Kylian, made his debut for Paris St-Germain's senior side in a 2-1 friendly win against Paris FC on Friday.
 (Athletic)

+Manchester United have had a bid rejected by Independiente del Valle for 15-year-old Ecuadorian midfielder Kendry Paez.
+(Ole - in Spanish)

+Christopher Vivell, 35, will be the new technical director at Chelsea after leaving RB Leipzig in October.
+(Fabrizio Romano on Twitter)

 - Friday's gossip column